Siloam Springs woman accused of permitting abuse of her son

 Rolando Obispo, 23, was arrested May 11 in connection with two counts of domestic battering.
 He is being held on a $500,000 cash only bond in the Benton County Jail.

-Obispo is accused of abusing and injuring Sester's son, according to a probable cause affidavit.
+Obispo is accused of abusing and injuring Setser's son, according to a probable cause affidavit.

 He was arrested after someone asked Benton County Sheriff's Office deputies to do a welfare check at a home concerning a child with severe bruising all over his body.
 The person reported having photographs of the child's injuries, according to court documents.